-The African continent is home to many poverty stricken countries with about 50% of the population living under poverty.
-This stands in sharp contrast to enormous advantages that Africa could tap into so as to fuel economic growth.
+The African continent is home to many poverty-stricken countries with about 50% of the population living in poverty.
+This stands in sharp contrast to the enormous advantages that Africa could tap into so as to fuel economic growth.

-The African continent is home to many poverty stricken countries with about 50% of the population living under poverty.
-This stands in sharp contrast to enormous advantages that Africa could tap into so as to fuel economic growth.
-Of these advantages, perhaps the most notable are the vast natural reserves that Africa has been bestowed with.
+The African continent is home to many poverty-stricken countries with about 50% of the population living in poverty.
+This stands in sharp contrast to the enormous advantages that Africa could tap into so as to fuel economic growth.
+Of these advantages, perhaps the most notable is the vast natural reserves that Africa has been bestowed with.
 This observation makes one wonder why Africa continues to lag behind despite its sheer wealth in natural resources.
 This discrepancy between African resources and economic growth suggests the presence of conditions that inherently do not favor African countries.
 There has been a number of disputes in many African countries between governments and mining companies especially on re-evaluating contracts.

 Copper, Gold, and Coal are among natural resources found in large quantities in the beautiful African continent.
 As highlighted earlier, there is an unsettling discrepancy between these large reserves of natural resources and living standards of most Africans.
 I have come to believe that poor negotiation skills and lack of manufacturing industries account for this unfortunate situation.